Fleafa/VoronUsers/printer_mods/MCMBen/Voron0_Block_and_Tackle_Z_Belt/README.md

 The standard skirt/feet have enough height, though a 64T pulley may be a squeeze.

 ## V0.2
+I haven't removed the Z-stop switch part of the design, so can go sensorless or keep a switch.
 The standard Trident-style skirt provides enough space.

 *Full Z-travel should be possible, but be sure to check this.*